 Are you planning to visit Osaka and you are trying to figure out what day trips to plan from Osaka?
 If so, then this guide for the best day trips from Osaka Japan is for you!

 About Osaka Japan

 Osaka is a popular city to visit in Japan and for a good reason!
-The city has a vibrant nightlife with lots of delicious things to try and eat.
+The city has a vibrant nightlife (especialy in Dotonbori!) with lots of delicious things to try and tons of delicious cheap eats.
 Not only are there a lot of incredible things to do in Osaka, but the central location makes it an excellent place for day trips in the Kansai region.
 Aside from the obvious cities like Kyoto, Hiroshima, and Nara, the Kansai region has many places to explore.

 The great thing about using Osaka as your base is that you don’t need to pack and unpack when visiting different towns and cities.
 You can use Osaka as your base and travel to many different places in under two hours.
 Whether you are looking to go to an onsen town or visit mountains, there’s something all within a train ride away.

 If you are planning day trips from Osaka, here is a comprehensive list of places for you that will help you with your itinerary!

 I noticed after talking to different people that everyone’s Osaka plans are very different, and that’s based on the day trips they chose.
 I wrote this guide so that you can see all the possible day trips that you can take from Osaka.
 That way, you can make an informed decision on the best itinerary for you.

 Note, this list only covers day trips that you can get to via train.
 You can find more places to explore in this incredible area if you are driving.
 If you prefer to sit back, relax and let a tour group handle the logistics, I have suggestions in this blog post as well!

 If you are planning on making a lot of day trips from Osaka, it’s a good idea to get the Japan Rail Pass to save money and time when you use the Shinkansen trains.